rbreaves/kinto/README.md

 ```
 ## Shortcut Creation

 Note: A new project, [Universal Keys](https://github.com/rbreaves/Universal-Keys), has been created that will be updated to contain all current remaps - plus many more.
-Once that is done Kinto will be updated to programmatically pull the latest keymaps from simple csv comma delimited files & will build app the remap from there.
-This will also allow for more types of remaps within an application category.
-Once it is ready future remaps will be imported from there - a single source and a single format.
+Once that is done, Kinto will be updated to programmatically pull the latest keymaps from simple csv comma delimited files & will build out key remaps from there.
+This will also allow for more types of remaps within an application category, Sublime Text 3 to VS Code or VS Code to Sublime Text 3, Photoshop to Gimp, Gimp to Photoshop, etc & it will ensure that xkeysnail (linux) & autohotkey (windows) are pulling from the same data set.

 [Linux Shortcut Creation (Xkeysnail)](#Linux-Xkeysnail)